Keep reading to find out where to see the best FREE views of London.

 If you head to the top of the hill at Greenwich Park and stand outside the Royal Observatory you’ll find the perfect spot to see the London skyline and many of London’s famous landmarks.
 The Royal Observatory is definitely worth a visit while you’re there.

 Parliament Hill viewpoint sits at the top of Hampstead Heath Park.
 The park is rather large so there are many ways to get there, however, if I were you, I’d come out of Hampstead Heath station, turn right and head up Parliament Hill Road and walk for about 10 minutes.
-You’ll see lots of people moving in that direction because it’s very popular The view is framed between the trees and the sun hits the buildings beautifully at dusk.
+You’ll see lots of people moving in that direction because it’s very popular The view of the London skyline is framed between the trees and the sun hits the buildings beautifully at dusk.
 Also, if you exit the park heading down the hill (as though you’re going towards the view), you get to see it from a wider angle.

 The roof terrace at One New Change is open to the public seven days a week and gives you spectacular views of St Paul’s Cathedral and the London skyline.
 If you do fancy spending some cash, Madison restaurant and bar is open on the terrace where you can eat and drink overlooking the view.
 A great place for a romantic date.

 If you head to the top floor of the Blavatnik Building in the Tate Modern Museum you’ll arrive at the observation deck which gives you 360-degree views of London, for free!
 You’ll see right across the River Thames to St Paul’s Cathedral, and as far as Canary Wharf and Wembley Stadium.
 It’s a great way to spend a Sunday afternoon.
-Don’t leave without a look around the museum, too.
+Don’t leave here without a look around the museum, too.

 8. Tower Bridge Walkway, Tower Bridge